JL-14/viking-experience-uk/README.md

 ## Testing

-In order to confirm the functionality, responsiveness and presentation of the website, it was tested on a range of screen types and screen sizes:
+In order to confirm the functionality, responsiveness and presentation of the website, it was tested on a range of screen types and screen sizes, across Chrome, Firefox, and Edge browsers.

 ### Manual testing